ddelong/ddelong.github.io/_posts/2004-10-16-football-picks-week-6.md

 categories:
   - Sports
 ---
-I&#8217;m not going to comment upon my picks from last week.
+I'm not going to comment upon my picks from last week.
 They were bad.

-This week&#8217;s picks:
+This week's picks:

   * San Diego vs. **Atlanta**
   * Miami vs. **Buffalo**